hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 There is no more setup to do on the Elasticache cluster.

-Once the cluster is ready, go on the node created, and get the Endpoint URL.
+Once the cluster is ready, go on the node created (in the `Nodes` column), and get the Endpoint URL.
 We will need it later on in the tutorial.

 <a name="lambda"></a>
 ## 5) Creating Lambda code for the custom authorizer